sato-ryota/RoboND-DeepLearning-Project/code/writeup.md

 I represent the method to improve accuracy and model.

 1. adding the data
+adding the data is helpful to place without any bias.
 2. improve the data
+for example , if object is too small, the features are not clear in the image.
+Model mistake the noise  for the features.
 3. changing the activation function
+There are several activation function. some function can learning. this will improve the accuracy.